 St Josemaría, the founder of Opus Dei, died in Rome on 26th June 1975, and in September of the same year Father Alvaro del Portillo, who had accompanied him on his trips to Britain, was elected to succeed him as the head of Opus Dei.
 A solemn requiem Mass was celebrated for Monsignor Josemaría Escrivá in Westminster Cathedral that summer.

 The building next door to Dawliffe Hall, Shelley House, was acquired in 1976, and joined to Dawliffe Hall.
 For apostolic work with students and married women, a large oratory was prepared in the best room on the ground floor of Shelley House.
-A Youth Club called Tamezin was begun and continues to flourish there, as does the production of Tamezin Magazine.
+A Youth Club called Tamezin was begun and flourished there for many years until it moved to other locations and centres of Opus Dei.

-In 1977, in what was becoming a tradition of requiem Masses for Monsignor Josemaría Escrivá, a Mass was celebrated in Brompton Oratory on 25th June.
+In 1976 a new tradition of celebrating Requiem Masses on the anniversary of the death of St Josemaría began.
 Many family members, friends and acquaintances of people of Opus Dei attended.

-After Monsignor Escrivá was beatified in 1992 these became Masses in honour of the new Blessed, and, after his canonisation in 2002, Masses in honour of the new Saint.
-Masses are now said around the anniversary of his death every year, in various churches in London, Manchester and Glasgow.
+After Monsignor Escrivá was beatified in 1992 these became Masses in honour of the new Blessed, and, after his canonisation in 2002, in honour of the new Saint.
+Masses are now said around his feast day (26th June) every year, in various cities in Britain.

 Blessed Alvaro del Portillo